azsao/yankee.dwm/README.md

 <details>
   <summary><strong>Optional</strong></summary>

-These programs are heavily encouraged inorder to ensure a proper installation of the configuration file Most if not all can be found within the AUR or this git repository *This does not apply to those who followed the optional installation guide*
+These programs are heavily encouraged inorder to ensure a proper installation of the configuration file.
+Most if not all can be found within the AUR or this git repository.
+*This does not apply to those who followed the optional installation guide*

 - feh